TangibleInc/design/docs/pages/index.md

 ### Modular

 Load only the features you use.
-Ideally the library core defines token collections in JSON; generates Sass variables, functions, mixins, placeholders; then produce only the CSS variables and rules as needed.
+Ideally the library core defines token collections in TypeScript, which generates JSON and Sass variables, functions, mixins, placeholders; then produce only the CSS variables and rules as needed.

 CSS classes and custom properties are prefixed to support embedded context such as WordPress frontend and admin.